huggingface/datasets/docs/source/processing.rst

 It allows to remove one or several column(s) in the dataset and the features associated to them.

-You can also remove a column using :func:`Dataset.map` with `remove_columns` but the present method is in-place (doesn't copy the data to a new dataset) and is thus faster.
+You can also remove a column using :func:`Dataset.map` with `remove_columns` but the present method doesn't copy the data to a new dataset object and is thus faster.

 :func:`datasets.Dataset.remove_columns` takes the names of the column to remove as argument.
 You can provide one single column names or a list of column names.